microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 For this example, we'll be using `bash` running on a unix, such as OSX, Ubuntu or Windows Subsystem for Linux.

-1. Navigate to the directory where the `ado-bootstrap-iac-pipeline` template (where this `README.md` file is found).
+1. Navigate to the directory where the `ado-bootstrap-iac-pipeline` template (where this `README.md` file is at).

 1. Execute the following commands to set the environment variables that the template will require for Terraform, Azure and Azure DevOps: